k2view-academy/K2View-Academy/articles/40_stream_sync/02_stream_sync_init.md

 ### IID Finder XML Generation

-When the LU Schema is ready, right click on the Logical Unit name in the Project tree and click the **Generate** **IID Finder XML** menu item.
+When the LU Schema is ready, right-click on the Logical Unit name in the Project tree and click the **Generate** **IID Finder XML** menu item.
 The following will be performed:

 * The **IID Finder** folder becomes visible under the selected LU.
 * The **IID Finder XML** is generated in the above folder, based on the LU Schema.